Nitload-NSI/StgSharp/ReadMe.md

 StgSharp looks forward to provide support to different graphic APIs.
 We prepare to provide Vulcan support at 2.0 version.

-StgSharp will also bew available on
+StgSharp will also bew available on different OS platforms, listed in Version History.
+It is needed to be informed that we removed plan on OS X series and HarmonyOS from recent plans.

 ## Version History *